queengooborg/PlusTiC-Reforged/README.md

 - Katana.
 A fast two-handed weapon that deals increasing damage the more mobs you kill.
 - Laser Gun.
 A ranged weapon that requires durability and energy (Forge, Tesla, RF).

+## New Features

+- Centrifuge.
+(Not sure what this actually does, as there was no description in the original mod.)

 ## Supported Mods

 ### Materials